chettrick/stm32cubef4/Projects/STM32446E_EVAL/Examples/ADC/ADC_InjectedConversion_Interrupt/readme.txt

   @endverbatim

 @par Example Description

+This example describes how to interrupt continuous ADC regular channel conversion using ADC injected channels and how to get the converted value of this conversion.

 This example describes how to interrupt continuous ADC1 regular ADC_CHANNEL_4 conversion using ADC1 injected ADC_CHANNEL_12 and how to get the converted value of this conversion.